Azure/enterprise-azure-policy-as-code/Docs/ci-cd-overview.md

 ## Developing Policy Resources in a Feature Branch

-Developing Policy resources is the dame for `GitHub Flow` and `Release Flow`.
+Developing Policy resources is the same for `GitHub Flow` and `Release Flow`.
 The following steps are recommended:

 1. Developers create feature branches from `main` branch with a name `feature/*user-id*/*feature-name*`.
 2. Developers create or update Policy definitions, Policy Set definitions, Policy Assignment, amd Policy Exemptions files in the `Definitions` folder.
 Developers push changes to the feature branch.